Radulov, Pavelski 2 goals as Stars beat Preds 7-0 in opener

 Khudobin had never started a playoff game before going 14-10 last summer when Ben Bishop was unavailable because of a torn meniscus in his knee.
 Bishop is still rehabbing from offseason surgery.

-Khudobin became a free agent, but quickly re-signed with Dallas for $10 million over three seasons.
+After becoming a free agent, Khudobin quickly re-signed with Dallas for $10 million over three seasons.
 He had never started an opener in his 11 previous NHL seasons.

 Radulov had the primary assist on Pavelski’s shot from a knee in front of the left circle with a 5-on-3 advantage for the first goal.
 The Stars were still on the power play 1:26 later when Pavelski took a shot and Radulov, with his back to the net, redirected the puck through his legs and past goalie Jusse Saros.